shambp/shambp/README.md

 # Hello!

-I am a passionate information systems student at QUT that uses this mostly to keep myself consistent with study by creating easily accessible study guides for the classes I particpate in.
+I am a passionate information systems student at QUT with an interest in data analytics/science.
+I used to make study guides but now I mostly use this to hold onto personal projects.

 He/Him